-Video multiplexers and color quad processors are also useful in video surveillance systems that have complex monitor display requirements.
+Video multiplexers and color quad processors are also used in video surveillance systems that have complex monitor display requirements.
 The multiplexers that CCTV camera Pros supplies are capable of handling various screen display configurations.
 Please watch these video demonstrations to see how these devices allow the user to select between single camera, dual camera, quad/grid, eight channel, nine channel, and sixteen channel grid views using the wireless remote control that is included.

 These videos demonstrate the video processor capability of the VM-16RT video multiplexer and the VM-Q401A color quad processor.
 Both videos were created by connecting four CCTV cameras to each device and connecting the output of the device to a 42" flat screen monitor.
-A high definition video recorder was set on a tripod to video tape the output.
-Please note that when videos are converted an uploaded to youTube for display on web pages, some quality degradation occurs, so actual display resolution is typically better that what is seen in these videos.
+A high definition video recorder was set on a tripod to videotape the output.
+Please note that when videos are converted and uploaded to YouTube for display on web pages, some quality degradation occurs, so actual display resolution is typically better than what is seen in these videos.